,

 Novice’s classes for definition, see page 4

-16 Two Vegetables from Classes 3 to 12
+16 Two different Vegetables from Classes 3 to 12

 Rosette awarded for the best exhibit in this section